mccormicka/Mockgoose/README.md

 ## What is Mockgoose?

-Mockgoose provides test database by spinning up mongod on the back when mockgoose.connect call is made.
+Mockgoose provides test database by spinning up mongod on the back when mongoose.connect call is made.
 By default it is using in memory store which does not have persistence.

 ## Install
 To install the latest official version, use NPM: